 Stuck on providing writing feedback to students?
 I have three quick ways to provide meaningful writing feedback to older students.

 I want my students to leave my classroom ready to write for their next stage in life.
-I want students to have a method that works for them.
+Plus, I want students to have a method that works for them.
 I want students to coherently and ethically explain their stances in writing.

 Honestly, the seriousness of teaching writing makes me nervous.
 The intensity of helping so many people at once stresses me.
 I know that providing meaningful feedback is key.

 Believing that, I think I once overwhelmed students with feedback.
 I honestly believed that if I showed every error, that if I graded just a bit more, students would become stronger writers.
 Once I cut back and made the process manageable (for both parties!), I saw students implementing the feedback.

 Over the years, I’ve managed to find three quick ways for providing writing feedback to students.
 I hope these help you, and please, make them your own.